jasonbhart/htpc-download-box/README.md

   deluge:
     container_name: deluge
-    image: linuxserver/deluge:102
-    network_mode: host # run on the host network directly, web UI on port 8112
-    environment:
-      - PUID=1000 # default user id, for downloaded files access rights
-      - PGID=1000 # default group id, for downloaded files access rights
-      - TZ=Europe/Paris # timezone
-    volumes:
-      - /media/${USER}/data1/downloads/deluge:/downloads # download folder
-      - ${HOME}/.config/deluge:/config # config files
+...
 ```

 Things to notice:

-- replace PUID and GUID with your own user UID and GID (run `id $USER` to get them)
+- define PUID and GUID with your own user UID and GID (run `id $USER` to get them) in a .env file residing in the same directory as the docker-compose file.
-- I use the host network to simplify configuration.
-Important ports are `8112` (web UI) and `58846` (bittorrent daemon).
+- The network Deluge uses is the same as used for the VPN service.
+This segregates all traffic from Deluge and forces it over the VPN tunnel.
 - Set both volumes accordingly to your desired setup.
-I chose to store downloaded files on an external volume, and configuration files in my HOME directory.
+I chose to store downloaded files on an external volume, and configuration files in a hidden sub-directory (.config) off my HOME directory.

-Then run the container with `docker-compose up -d`.
+Then run the container with `docker-compose -f <docker-compose-file-name> up -d`.
 To follow container logs, run `docker-compose logs -f deluge`.

 #### Configuration